1stage/Aquarius-MX/src/rom/v2-0/README.md

      - Variable *varname* can be either a simple variable or an indexed array element, either string or numeric in both cases.
      - For numeric variables and array elements, the returned address points to the binary floating point number.
      - For string variables and array elements, the returned address points to the string descriptor.
-     - If the varible or array does not exist, it is automatically created.
+     - If the variable or array does not exist, it is automatically created.
      - The address returned will be an integer in the range of 0 and 65535.
  - &&*varname*
    - Action: Returns the address of the first byte of the string text associated with *stringvar*.